OperationCode/operationcode-pybot/README.md

 then chose _Bots_.
 Click on the _Add a Bot User_ button, add in a display name, enable _Always Show My Bot as Online_ and then select _Add Bot User_.
-Then, to the left, under Settings, choose _Install App_ and then click on _Install App to Workspace_, click _Allow- and then copy off the bot user OAuth access token for later.
+Then, to the left, under Settings, choose _Install App_ and then click on _Install App to Workspace_, click _Allow_ and then copy off the bot user OAuth access token for later.
 You'll also be configuring pybot with this so that it can authenticate itself with Slack.